Cut Your Carbon Footprint in Half

 What is the problem?

-Although I work with community members developing Climate Action Plans for their community as a whole, individuals approach me and say with a sense of powerlessness “but what can I do as a single individual to prrevent climate change?”
+Although I work with community members developing Climate Action Plans for their community as a whole, individuals approach me and say with a sense of powerlessness “but what can I do as a single individual to prevent climate change?”
 These human beings are feeling that as just one individual out of 8 billion on the planet, how much impact can they really have?

 How do we solve it?